 The Ducane Traverse (TAS)

-Once you leave the Overland, it’s a two day traverse along a high rocky ridge over Mt Massif that connects to the Ducane Range.
-Thick rainforest and scrub and boulderfields can slow you down on the climb, but once you’re onto Falling Mountain/ Castle Crag, you then have the most incredible alpine terrain until you descend into the Pool of Memories in The Labyrinth.
-There can be dangerous conditions in the boulderfields and an exposed climb from Big Gun Pass.
+Once you leave the Overland Track at Ducane Gap, it’s a two to three day traverse along a high rocky ridge over Mt Massif that connects to the Ducane Range.
+Thick rainforest and scrub and boulderfields can slow you down on the initial climb, but once you’re onto Falling Mountain/ Castle Crag, you then have the most incredible alpine terrain until you descend into the Pool of Memories in The Labyrinth.
+There can be dangerous conditions in the boulderfields – especially before the climb up Mt Massif where the boulders are very large.
+Clambering through here with heavy pack and skis is *very* hard work – and there is an exposed climb from Big Gun Pass to the Ducane Range.
 Snowshoes would be the best option for the crossing rather than skis/ splitboard (and easier for the sections through the trees).

 It’s mind blowingly good.
-Here is a brief guide to the trip available here.
+There is a brief guide to the trip available here.

 Yes.
 There’s heaps of great country for longer winter exploring and touring that also offer great downhill runs, as well as some that are just epic in winter.
 Some obvious ones: